Eligibility for a disability pension

 Requirements for a severe and permanent disability to be recognized by the Régie's medical advisors

-Your disability is recognized as severe and permanent if you are unable to do any type of work on a full-time basis.
+Your disability is recognized as severe and permanent if you are unable to do any type of full-time work.
 Your disability is not considered severe by the Régie if you can do work that takes your limitations into account and for which you would earn more than 14 835 $ in 2014.
 Your severe disability must also be permanent.
 A severe disability is permanent if it is expected to last indefinitely, without any possibility for improvement.

 Temporary disability (or temporary incapacity to work) is not covered under the Québec Pension Plan.